matanox/jupyter-notebooks-diff/readme.md

 ```

 Contributions welcome:
-+ checking the notebooks files do exist
++ checking the notebook files do exist
 + rooting out the use of `basename`

 ### License